-The German Wirehaired Pointer has a double coat that protects the body as he moves through the wetlands.
+The German Wirehaired Pointer has a double coat that protects the body as it moves through the wetlands.
 The undercoat is dense in the winter, and the topcoat is waterproof and wiry.

 The German Wirehaired Pointer weighs between 60 and 71 pounds and stands between 22 to 26 inches tall.

 The German short-haired Pointer has a short double coat with a dense undercoat and a rough protective outer jacket.